Mbodin/murder-generator/README.md

 The generator is available online at [this address](https://mbodin.github.io/murder-generator/).

+If you want to contribute, you are very welcomed to: more information can be found in [CONTRIBUTING.md](./CONTRIBUTING.md).

 # Installation

 You do not need to compile the program to use it, as it is already available [online](https://mbodin.github.io/murder-generator/).